Have it your way! American Autonomy vs Freedom within God’s Gracious Sovereignty

-If you’ve been listening to cultural commentators, campus activists, and those championing the right of individuals to define their own gender identity, eliminate unwanted children, and any number of other self-defined preferences, then you’ve heard the word autonomy.
-And even if you haven’t heard the word, you’ve certainly heard loud advocates of the ideology.
+If you’ve been listening you’ve heard the word autonomy even if you haven’t actually heard the word.
+It is an ideology whose advocates today are legion.
+And to be clear, autonomy in an of itself is neither good nor bad – its expressions are both.
 Autonomy includes the ideals of self-governance, personal decision-making, and even independence.
 And those are good!
 But like any good, when abused and forced to carry burdens beyond its own moral weight, autonomy has become an idol and the individual American self is its god.

 Autonomy is the desire to be self-defined, self-directed, self-governed and unbound by any outside forces (family, education, community) that would limit the full expression of the self in whatever way and by whatever means the self chooses to live (or die).
 It is a worldview that is distinctively self-centered, self-interested, and self-promoting.
 And it’s on the rise in America.
 On the right, autonomy breeds isolationism, racism, nationalism, and religious arrogance.
 On the left it breeds confusion and chaos related to identity, sex, marriage, children, work, justice and power.